-We weren\’t sure how it would go down, or if we could even host a celebration with regard to the pandemic, but with strong vaccination rates and a lot of room to space out, we are thrilled to invite you to watch five beautiful murals go up on the walls of our building.
+We weren\’t sure how it would go down, or if we could even host a celebration with regard to the pandemic, but with strong vaccination rates and a lot of room to space out, we are thrilled to invite you to watch five beautiful murals go up on the walls of our building in June.

 Over the course of a two day, outdoor open house, we invite you to Bloom Community Food Center to celebrate the coming together of food, people, and art.
-Drop by anytime on Friday, June 4 from 4 – 7 p.m. or Saturday, June 5 from 3 – 7 p.m. to watch a dream team of artists work their magic.
-Local food vendors will be selling food and COVID safety including masks and social distancing will be enforced.
+Drop by anytime on Friday, June 4 from 4 – 7 p.m. or Saturday, June 3 from 3 p.m. – 7 p.m. to watch a dream team of artists work their magic.
+Local food vendors will be on site accepting cash or credit cards.
+COVID safety including masks and social distancing will be enforced.

 Learn more about the incredible muralists below.

 Rafael says, \”My excitement about this project is to work for such an essential cause.
 Everyone should have access to decent food no matter your social status, ethnicity, religion, age, gender, etc. My current public art deals with colorful portraits of diversity and inclusion.
 I want to question the importance of color and other shared preconceive ideas about diversity.
 I use bright color schemes as backgrounds as well as the main tonalities of the diverse portraits.
 It is important to celebrate our differences so we can understand better our commonalities.\”